 Flakiest and easiest biscuits though they require 30 minutes in refrigerator in addition to manufacturing time.
 This recipe scales easily by multiplying or by dividing it in one-half.
-However, it does not work to divide it into one-quarter perhaps because the folding is too difficult and results in over-working the dough.
+However, it does not work to divide it into one-quarter (in search of making it for only one person) perhaps because the folding is too difficult and results in over-working the dough.

 3. Add in buttermilk, stir until just comes together.
 It will be very dry; do not add more.

 4. Form rectangular dough (7" square), fold in thirds, rotate 90°, then fold again, and again, and again and, finally, again.
 Use a bench scraper at first and a rolling pin later to do this.